Phileosopher/commonplace/trends.md

 Early adopters' experiments will yield remarkable [solutions](purpose.md) and abuses of [power](power.md), but nowhere *near* as prevalent as later on.
 However, its novelty will generate *major* public reactions from it.

+APPLICATION: Trendy people *[want](purpose.md)* everything to conform to their trends, but society can never run that way.
+Instead, trendy people spend lots of effort on failed trends before other people take on [proven](results.md) things.
+However, trendy people try to [distort the perceived popularity](image-distortion.md) of the trends they [wish](purpose.md) to advance.

 An early adopter successfully advancing a trend is unlikely.
 However, they're closely calculating and straddling social [expectations](imagination.md), so they never really suffer the [stigma](socialrisk.md) that innovators tend to receive.
 Early adopters and groups made of early adopters, though, almost *always* interpret those trends as "game-changers", and will [share](stories-storytellers.md) them with [inflated](image-distortion.md) [expectations](imagination.md) on the belief everyone will love it with mere [persuasion](influence.md).

 Most of the time, [looking back](stories-storytellers.md), trends are attributed more to early adopters than innovators.
 The name (which is usually from the early adopter) becomes a [symbol](symbols.md) for the thing that [unfairly](morality-justice.md) disregards innovators who actually *started* the trend or the previous trends that warmed everyone up to it.

 In [groups](groups-member.md), most trends die with early adopters, usually revisiting at least a few generations later with a different [culture](culture.md) of the same [group](groups-small.md).
 If enough people [identified](identity.md) with the thing once it died, they become a separate [niche group](groups-small.md) that's more easily [swayed](influence.md) toward future trends similar to it.

+APPLICATION: The most lucrative time to invest in something is when the innovators are playing with it.
+But, the safest time to legitimately profit off something is to follow what the early adopters are doing.
+The yields for following an innovator over an early adopter are *insanely* higher and *way* more [unpredictable](imagination.md), and if 30% of the people already use something you're going to get a [modest and safe](safety.md) return on your efforts.

 ### D. Public, and popular